lmartinezh/edx-documentation/en_us/students/source/SFD_google_docs.rst

 Some courses include Google Drive files, such as text documents, spreadsheets, and presentations.
 Your course might also include a Google calendar.
-Google documents and calendars appear in the body of your course just like any other course content.
+Google files and calendars appear in the body of your course just like any other course content.

 .. note:: Google services are not available in some regions and countries.